 Being charged with a crime in Pennsylvania can have serious consequences.
 Both misdemeanor and felony charges carry the possibility of jail or prison time as well as monetary fines.
-The number one thing you can do if you have been charged with a crime is secure an experienced criminal defense attorney.
+The number one thing you can do if you have been charged with a crime is to secure an experienced criminal defense attorney.
 Your future depends on it.

-At the SMA Law Group, we will be your advocate.
-Our years of experience is what you need when working through possible plea deals or preparing to fight your charges at trial.
+At the SMT Legal, we will be your advocate.
+Our years of experience are what you need when working through possible plea deals or preparing to fight your charges at trial.
 When you need a criminal attorney, contact us today.

 What Can Happen?